algo-cancer/PhISCS-BnB/README.md

 <a name="logfile"></a>
 #### 2. Log File
-Log file contains various information about the particular run of PhISCS (e.g. eliminated mutations or likelihood value).
+Log file contains various information about the particular run of PhISCS-BnB (e.g. eliminated mutations or likelihood value).
 The interpretation of the relevant reported entries in this file is self-evident.
 Suppose the input file is **INPUT_MATRIX.ext**, the log will be stored in file **OUT_DIR/INPUT_MATRIX.log**.
 For example:
 ```
 input file: data/ALL2.SC
   log file: OUT_DIR/ALL2.log